 Duvar EnglishTurkish parliament passes controversial law on bar associations

-Thousands of lawyers have protested in Istanbul, Ankara and other cities against the plan, saying it aims to silence some of the few institutions still speaking out against the government's record on rule of law and human rights.
+Feyzioğlu became under fire for not backing the bar heads and lawyers during their protests against the bill that, according to critics, aims to silence some of the few institutions still speaking out against the government's record on rule of law and human rights.